W427697/Discord-/docs/api/doc-block-source.md

 Default: `parameters.docs.source.format` or `true`

-Specifies the formatting used on source code. `true` and `dedent` both does the same thing, removing any extraonous indentation.
+Specifies the formatting used on source code. `true` and `'dedent'` both does the same thing, removing any extraonous indentation.
 Supports all valid [prettier parser names](https://prettier.io/docs/en/configuration.html#setting-the-parserdocsenoptionshtmlparser-option).

 ### `transform`